-- Lastly add the buttermilk and mix in.
+- Lastly add the milk mixture and mix in.
 Scrape the sides of the bowl and mix one more time.
 You should have a smooth gluten-free cake batter.

 - Scoop the batter into the muffin tins only ⅔ of the way full.

 Gluten Free Cupcake Making Tips

 - Don't remove the cupcakes immediately from the pan.
 If you try to remove the cupcakes right when they come out of the oven they will tear.
 When cake is still hot it hasn't set up and the structure is not as sturdy.
 Let them sit for a bit until they are just warm and transfer to a cooling rack.

 - Wait until they've completely cooled to frost the cupcakes.
 Since one of buttercreams main ingredients is butter if you place it on a warm cupcake you will just get frosting soup.